Permutation symmetric solutions of the incompressible Euler equation: Introduction

-with $(u\cdot\nabla)u$ nonlinearity unaltered.
-This means that, while the change in projection dramatically simplifies the dynamics, the mechanism for the cascade of energy to higher order Fourier modes observed in the model also exists for the full Euler equation.
-Because the the dynamics are much more complicated for the full Euler equation, the methods used to prove blowup for the model equation, which we call the Fourier-restricted Euler equation, cannot be generalized to the full Euler equation.
-Nonetheless, the geometric setting in which blowup occurs for the restricted model equation remains relevant as a potential scenario for the blowup of the full Euler equation.
+The $(u\cdot\nabla)u$ nonlinearity is unaltered, and consequently, while the change in projection dramatically simplifies the dynamics, the mechanism for the cascade of energy to higher order Fourier modes observed in the Fourier-restricted model equation also exists for the full Euler equation.
+Because the the dynamics are much more complicated for the full Euler equation, the methods used to prove blowup for the model equation cannot be generalized to the full Euler equation.
+Nonetheless, the geometric setting in which blowup occurs for the Fourier-restricted Euler model equation remains relevant as a potential scenario for the blowup of the full Euler equation.

 The blowup solutions for the restricted Euler equation are odd, permutation symmetric, and mirror symmetric about the plane $x_1+x_2+x_3=0$ (which we will refer to as $\sigma$-mirror symmetric).
-The permutation symmetry is essential to the structure of the construction, which suggests that permutation symmetric solutions of the full Euler equation form an intriguing subspace to study for the Euler finite-time blowup problem.
+The permutation symmetry is essential to the structure of the construction, which suggests that studying the finite-time blowup problem for permutation symmetric solutions of the full Euler equation is worthwhile line of inquiry for the important open problem of finite-time blowup for the Euler equation.
 In this paper, we will develop the theory of permutation symmetric solutions of the Euler equation, including developing a Biot-Savart law in terms of one vorticity component and a reduction of the vorticity equation to a scalar evolution equation for one vorticity component.
+A permutation symmetric solution is a solution of the Euler equation that is invariant when interchanging the coordinate axes.
+A more formal definition will be given in \Cref{PermSymDef}, and a formal definition of $\sigma$-mirror symmetry for vector fields will be given in \Cref{MirrorSymDef}.